Siyadi House: Architecture

 The oldest part of the complex is Siyadi Mosque, which Isa and Jassim bin Yousif Siyadi donated to the Muharraq community in 1865.
-The original building was later revised and, according to Yarwood, the preserved structure dates to 1910. the Siyadi Mosque is the oldest preserved mosque in Muharraq and is still used for daily prayers.
+The original building was later revised and, according to Yarwood, the preserved structure dates to 1910.
+The Siyadi Mosque is the oldest preserved mosque in Muharraq and is still used for daily prayers.

 Siyadi Majlis was constructed in two phases; the first phase initiated by Jassim bin Yousif Siyadi in 1850, which covered the ground floor and the upper-storey rooms constructed during the second phase in 1921.
 The largest part of the complex, Siyadi House is still used as a private residence and is inhabited by Abdallah bin Hassan Siyadi, the grandson of the builder Abdallah bin Isa Siyadi.
-It is not open to accessible to public and cannot be visited.
+It is not open to public and cannot be visited.
 The 450 square meters residence was the last construction and is dated to 1931.

 The three buildings illustrate elaborate decorations of the late pearling era of Bahrain, in particular Siyadi Majlis has an inside room worth visiting.
 At present the Siyadi Majlis is under the responsibility of the Ministry of Culture, Bahrain.